Numeric vector

 Creating Vectors in R Using c() Function

-The c() function can be used to create vectors of objects.
-This function concatenates the values having one dimension (either row or column matrix in a sense).
+The c() function can be used for creating vectors of objects in R. This function concatenates the values having one dimension (either row or column matrix in a sense).
 The following are some examples related to creating different types of vectors in R.

 # Numeric vector